 Implementation aspects.
-In order to ease implementation, our model is based on a state machine.
-This approach led to predictable, evaluable behavior in controlled environments.
-However, a more robust underlying architecture would be an improvement in order to realistically handle failure cases and unexpected situations.
-The design implemented in this work has very little memory of the interaction.
+Our state machine model led to predictable, evaluable behavior in controlled environments.
+However, a more robust underlying modeling approach

+(perhaps a Markov model) is needed to realistically handle failure cases and unexpected situations.
+Our design has very little memory of the interaction.
 The weaknesses of this approach were most apparent when the greeting is repeated many times; there is not enough variety or reaction to context in the robot behavior to appear realistic.

 Another implementation issue concerns the sensing environment.
 Because our environment relies on expensive fixed cameras and hardware in the space, it is not realistically deployable.
-A better solution, of course, is to have the robot do all the sensing autonomously, perhaps via its onboard camera.
+A better solution, of course, is to have the robot do all the sensing autonomously, perhaps via its on-board camera.
 However, this relies on several factors.
 First, current robots normally have the camera associated with the robot's eyes.
-Yet our model requires several stages where the robot needs to look away from the person, which implies losing sensing information.
+Yet our model requires several stages where the robot needs to look away from the person, which loses sensing information.
 Thus a robot's camera should be situated in a way that its view is independent of the direction of its head (e.g., by where it is located, by using wide angle lenses, by having multiple cameras).
 Second, the on-board vision system must be capable of discerning and tracking not only humans, but the orientation of their face or gaze.
 This can be a challenge, especially given the relatively low resolution cameras and limited processing capabilities of most robots.